 College is About College

-So, to the question asked on the Motherlode that sparked the college debate, Do you weigh in on your child’s high school course selection and urge them to try and get into a “good school?”
+So, to the question that ultimately leads to the topic of college decision: Do you weigh in on your child’s high school course selection and urge them to try and get into a “good school?”
 The answer, I believe, is yes.
 I say this not because a better school might buy your child a permanent gold star on their resume nor because they might rub shoulders with the future elite, but rather for what will happen to them during the four years they are in college, years that loom large in our lives.

 No 15-year-old can comprehend the differences in classes and activities, the diversity of students, the atmosphere of ambition that will greet them if they gain acceptance to a good university.
 They cannot know how their perspective will be broadened by classmates from different worlds and professors who are among the best in their field.
 They cannot know the vast academic and non-academic opportunities that await them but, as their parents, we do.